sitectl/cuttle/docs/deploy_2fa_secured_bastion.md

 # Deploying a 2FA enabled Bastion

-One of the core compontents of Cuttle is the two factor enabled secure Bastion.
+One of the core components of Cuttle is the two factor enabled secure Bastion.
 This document will talk through how to use the composable nature of Cuttle to install just the necessary parts to create a secure Bastion with two factor authentication and secure logging.

-We will deploy two bastion servers for HA that utilize Google Authenticator for 2FA and sshagentmux for group based access control.
+We will deploy two bastion servers for HA that utilize Google Authenticator for 2FA and [sshagentmux](https://github.com/blueboxgroup/sshagentmux) for group based access control.
 To do this we will use Vagrant and the `envs/example/bastion` inventory.
 Take the time to explore the inventory files in that directory before starting.

+The majority of our settings are in [group_vars/all](envs/example/bastion/group_vars/all.yml) but you may find some in [defaults.yml]([group_vars/all](envs/example/defaults.yml) or some vagrant overrides in [vagrant.yml](envs/example/vagrant.yml).

 Ordinarily you would use `ansible-vault` to encrypt the variables found in here, especially the ones that include keys and passwords, however for the sake of demonstration they're left plain text here.

-Before we set up the 2 Factor Authentication we will kick of a basic install of Bastion and Logging servers.
+Before we set up the 2 Factor Authentication we will kick off a basic install of Bastion and Logging servers.

 ```